sai2197/dictAPI/README.md

 3) Also, this program has a game that displays clues about a word such as it's definition, synonyms, antonyms and sometimes usages.

-4) This program can parse multi-worded words and get their details as provided by the Oxford Dictionaries API.
+4) This program can parse multi-worded sentences and get their details as provided by the Oxford Dictionaries API.

 5) This program uses the sources and API's of Oxford dictionaries available at
 https://developer.oxforddictionaries.com/ .